Updates are related to the Supplemental Nutrition Assistance Program (SNAP) & SNAP Education (SNAP-Ed) in the Farm Bill

 - Unprocessed Fruit and Vegetable Pilot: Throughout this study, eight states will have opportunity to take part in a fruit and vegetable procurement program.
 States that established farm-to-school programs will have priority.

-- The US Department of Agriculture gives a hard look at unhealthy offering at convenience stores that accept food stamps.
+- The US Department of Agriculture gives a hard look at unhealthy offering at convenience stores that accept SNAP.

 - The Agricultural Act of 2014: Highlights and Implications in the Nutrition Title.

-- Food stamps are more than food assistance.
+- SNAP benefits are more than food assistance.

 - This rule embedded in the Farm Bill might put healthier foods into Arizona convenience stores.